Evaluation of New Jobs

 The following outlines the process for the creation and evaluation of new jobs in the WLUSA bargaining unit based on the Job Evaluation Plan, Weighting Model, Conversion Chart and Job Description Template.

 1.† When a new job is created, the manager, assisted by a Human Resource, prepares a detailed Job Description as per the Job Description Template.
-To facilitate the recruitment process, the co-chairs of the JJEPEC (or their designates from the JJEC) will review the job description and assign interim factor scores, grade level, and title.
-In reaching their decision, the co-chairs may request further information and/or clarification of information in the job description through the Manager, Compensation and Benefits.
+To facilitate the recruitment process, on a rotational basis, members from the Joint Job Evaluation & Pay Equity Committee will meet and assign interim factor scores, grade level, and title.
+In reaching their decision, the†committee may request further information and/or clarification of information in the job description through the Manager, Compensation and Benefits.

 2.† The interim results are conveyed to the manager by Human Resources and the job is posted.

-3.† After the position has been filled and occupied by the same incumbent for a period of 6 months (for job grades 1 to 7) and 9 months (for job grade 8 or higher) the incumbent will be required to complete a Job Analysis Questionnaire.
+3.† After the position has been filled and occupied by the same incumbent for a period of†9 months,†the incumbent will be required to complete a Job Analysis Questionnaire.
 The manager must review and sign the completed questionnaire and provide managerís comments in the space provided.

 4.† The completed questionnaire is to be submitted to Human Resources.
 Signatures of the incumbent and the manager are required to indicate they agree the submission is accurate and complete.